jjsch-dev/esp32-thermistor/README.md

 ![alt text](images/Schematic.png)

-It is important to bear in mind that the resistance of the series has to have a tolerance of 1% or better, and if the footprint allows the dissipated power to be better than an order of magnitude of the maximum current that crosses it so that the stability is high.
+It is important to note that the series resistance has to have a tolerance of 1% or better, and if the footprint allows the dissipated power to be better than an order of magnitude than the maximum current through it, then the stability improves.

 Espressif [recomend](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/adc.html) a 0.1uF capacitor to the ADC input to minimize noise.